valory-xyz/open-autonomy/docs/get_started.md

 !!! warning "Important"

-    Every {{agent_service}} has an associated *consensus mechanism*:
+    Every {{agent_service}} has an associated *consensus gadget*:

-    * The consensus mechanism is the component that makes possible for the agents to synchronise data.
+    * The consensus gadget is the component that makes possible for the agents to synchronise data.
 This allows them to, e.g., reach agreement on certain decentralized operations or simply share information.

-    * Anything happening at the consensus network is completely transparent to the developer.
+    * Anything happening at the consensus network is completely abstracted away to the developer.
 An application run by the {{agent_service}} can be thought and developed as a single "virtual" application.

 This is what the service would look like in all its glory: